tbrown14611/Project_3_Final/README - Thomas.md

 -Goals:
  - Analyze all 90,885 Colorado crashes that were collected from February 2016 to March 2023.
-    - Our analyze included all Colorado traffic crash data, our acuracy predictions were based on Weather, County and Street.
+    - Our analysis included all Colorado traffic crash data, our accuracy predictions were based on Weather, County and Street.
  - Identify the different classifications of crashes and potential impact within each classification.
     - The data dictionary for our data set can be found at [Dictionary](https://smoosavi.org/datasets/us_accidents).
 Crashes are classified by the "severity" column shows the severity of the accident, a number between 1 and 4, where 1 indicates the least impact on traffic (i.e., short delay as a result of the accident) and 4 indicates a significant impact on traffic (i.e., long delay).
 Our analysis used "severity" to identify a crash